 Methods for termite protection on underground systems include hard physical barriers such as:

-While all systems are highly effective at providing termite protection, the most common method utilized for modern installations is option 4 - chemical infused High Density Polyethylene.
-This solution provides the most cost-effective choice as additional layers are not required to be added to the normal specification/design of the cable.
-Some companies however have moved away from this method due to Health and Safety concerns which have arisen from the use of these chemicals.
+While all systems are highly effective at providing termite protection the most common method utilized for modern installations is the chemical infused High Density Polyethylene.
+This solution provides the most cost-effective solution as additional layers are not required to be added to the normal specification/design of the cable.
+Some companies however have moved away from this method due to Health and Safety concerns which has arisen from the use of these chemicals.